vTrial/BloonStar/README.md

-# DataChipper - Battles 2 Stats Website
+# Bloonstar - Battles 2 Stats Website

-DataChipper is a Battles 2 statistics website that provides insights into the game's data.
+Bloonstar is a Battles 2 statistics website that provides insights into the game's data.

 ## Local Test Guide